-Yes, of course!
-Also known as trichoptilosis, split ends are — quite simply — a form of hair damage that results from mechanical stress.
+Split ends, also known as trichoptilosis, are quite simply a form of hair damage that results from mechanical stress.

-Come again?
-Mechanical stress, in our case, likely = friction, grooming, and styling.
-That means heat (i.e. flat ironing or blow drying your hair every day), chemical treatments (code for dying your hair or using harsh hair products), brushing through tangles, and pretty much anything that will compromise the health of the cuticle, or outer layer of the hair.
-That can include anything from using rubber bands in your hair (ouch) to harsh climate conditions that wreak havoc on your locks.
+Mechanical stress meaning — friction, grooming, and styling.
+That means heat (i.e. flat ironing or blow drying your hair every day), chemical treatments, brushing through tangles, and pretty much anything that will compromise the health of the cuticle, or outer layer of the hair.
+That can include anything from using rubber bands in your hair to harsh climate conditions that wreak havoc on your locks.

-Most people tend to notice the very tips of their hair splintering into two (or more!) sections when they’re overdue for a haircut.
+Most people tend to notice the very tips of their hair splitting into two (or more) sections when they’re overdue for a haircut.
 That’s usually around the three or four-month mark post-trim, but for people who style often, split ends may appear even sooner.

 If your ends are already split, it’s no real cause for panic.
-Splits happen.
-At least over time, for most people.
-The best way to treat (i.e. get rid of) pesky split ends is to head to your favorite hairdresser for a trim.
+The best way to get rid of them is to head to your favorite hairdresser for a trim.

 Dry your hair gently.

 Vigorous rubbing with a terry cloth towel can lead to friction, tangles, and broken strands, so dry with a gentle hand.
-Even better, switch to a microfiber or terry cloth towel created specifically for absorbing moisture from your mane.
+You can also try switching to a microfiber or terry cloth towel created specifically for absorbing moisture from your mane.

 Invest in better tools.

-Cheaper, synthetic bristles on brushes can lead to major damage, especially if you’re running them through wet hair.
-Try opting for one with natural fibers.
-Or, use a wide-tooth comb on wet locks instead.
+Cheap, synthetic bristles on brushes can lead to major damage, especially if you’re running them through wet hair.
+Try opting for one with natural fibers or, use a wide-tooth comb on wet locks instead.
 The same goes for heat and styling tools — cheaper irons may get too hot and burn your hair.
 Research better tools that reduce excessive damage and have proper heat controls.

 Tie back with care.

-Messy bun, getting stuff done!
-Trust us, we hear you — have your hair out of your face if you’ve got long locks is crucial.
+Sweat pants, hair tie, chillin with no makeup on!
+Trust us, we get it.
 If you constantly keep your hair pulled back, try hair ties made of nylon or other cloth fiber instead of rubber to reduce snagging, pulling and breaking.